-Conclusion: The Motley Fool Stock Advisor vs. Rule Breakers
+Conclusion: Motley Fool Stock Advisor vs. Rule Breakers

 The Motley Fool Stock Advisor and Rule Breakers are two stock picking newsletters with incredible performance over the past two decades.
-They’re inexpensive enough that signing up for both can help you build a portfolio of high growth companies quickly.
-But if you have to choose one service for stock investing, we recommend Stock Advisor because of its stronger returns and balanced approach to the stock market.
+They’re inexpensive enough that signing up for both can help you build a portfolio of high-growth stocks quickly.
+If you have to choose one service for stock investing, we recommend Stock Advisor because of its stronger returns and balanced approach to the stock market.